qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 ---
 ## Introduction

 I applied to 13 colleges across the United States, with a focus on engineering and technology schools.
 I spent the largest amount of time writing essays, and I _submitted_ approximately 10,500 words overall.
 Instead of writing unique essays for every prompt, I tried to reuse as much as possible to make the process more efficient, and now that I've finished I want to know which of my essays were the most "reusable," to gain a better idea of what colleges are generally interested in hearing from their applicants.
-This information is also relevant to students who are preparing to apply as it may help them decide how to build their resumé or plan their own essays.
+This information is also relevant to students who are preparing to apply as it may help them decide how to build their résumé or plan their own essays.

 To actually identify reusable essays, I wanted to build and visualize groups of similar essays using a graph.
 The window below shows nodes representing prompts and edges that indicate that the prompts' responses share _seven or more five-word phrases (5-grams)_.
 Thus, groups of connected nodes correspond to similar responses, and the largest groups correspond to the essays that were, in my case, the most reusable.